sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix Halt Error

+## Context: Game doesn't start (line #378 / error ****5698)

+- You must have the Lord of Destruction installed.
+If you're sure you have LoD installed then please ask for help on discord and mention `halt #378`.

 ## Context: Character creates or joins a game.

 - If you are able to create a new character and join a game but cannot join a game with an existing character because your game crashes with a Halt error, your character may have been corrupted somehow.
 This is not proven, waiting may simply fix it.
 I would be worried though, especially if it's online.